 MONITORING NO SMOKING REGULATIONS

-Public Safety will advise individuals who are not in compliance with the College's no smoking procedure of the outdoor smoking areas.
-College employees also may take the initiative to inform individuals of the outdoor policy.
+Public Safety will advise individuals who are not in compliance with the College's tobacco free procedure of the procedure and allow them the opportunity to comply.
+College employees also may take the initiative to inform individuals of the procedure.

 Employees and students with concerns should follow the appropriate College grievance procedure.
 Any disruptions related to the smoking regulations should be reported immediately to Public Safety when students are involved, and to the supervisor when employees are involved.
 If student disruptions warrant further investigation, Public Safety will report these disruptions to the Vice President for Student Services for possible disciplinary action.